 And while the last one is most difficult one, by far, to achieve, the first two should be (easily?) within your reach.

-In time.
 There’s usually a learning curve when you first assume leadership responsibility for something new (to you).
 And your team is the deciding factor in how well your area performs & how “successful” your leadership proves to be.

 And doing it better than anyone before involves taking a long, hard look at what they did & how they went about it.